 name name: symbol.
 Begin name in column 1.

-ъ One or more blanks must precede ESTAE.
+Ъ One or more blanks must precede ESTAE.

 ESTAE

-ъ One or more blanks must follow ESTAE.
+ь One or more blanks must follow ESTAE.

-exit addr exit addr: A-type address, or register (2) - (12).
+exit addr 0 exit addr: A-type address, or register (2) - (12).

 ,CT ,OV Default: CT

 ,PARAM=list addr list addr: A-type address, or register (2) - (12).

 ,XCTL=NO ,XCTL=YES Default: XCTL=NO

 ,PURGE=NONE ,PURGE=QUIESCE ,PURGE=HALT Default: PURGE=NONE

 ,ASYNCH=YES ,ASYNCH=NO Default: ASYNCH=YES

 ,TERM=NO ,TERM=YES Default: TERM=NO

 ,BRANCH=NO ,BRANCH=YES, SVEAREA=save area Default: BRANCH=NO save addr: A-type address, or register (2) - (12) or (13).

+KEY=SAVE KEY=register number register number: any numeral in the range 0-15

 ,RECORD=NO ,RECORD=YES Default: RECORD=NO

 ,RELATED=value value: any valid macro keyword specification.

-The parameters restricted in use are explained below.
-The explanation of the other parameters is as explained in OS/VS2 Supervisor Services and Macro Instructions.
+The parameters reserved for supervisor use are explained as follows.
+(The explanation of the other parameters is as explained in OS/VS2 Supervisor Services and Macro Instructions.)

-'''

-BRANCH = NO
+,BRANCH = NO

 ,BRANCH = YES,SVEAREA = save addr

-specifies that an SVC 60 entry to the ESTAE service routine is to be performed (NO) or

-that a branch entry is to be performed (YES).
-(The branch entry is for type 2, 3, or 4
+specifies that an SVC 60 entry to the ESTAE service routine is to be performed (NO) or that a branch entry is to be performed (YES).

-SVCs only.)
 The save area is a 72-byte area used to save the general registers.
-If

-BRANCH=YES is specified, the caller must be in key 0 and own the local lock.
+If the caller is not in key 0, the KEY parameter must be specified.

-.RECORD = NO

-'''